adegard/markdown-cv/index.md

 Technical Sales & Application Manager

 - DEC Impianti's promotes VOC abatement industrial solutions, meanwhile allowing Circular Economy and CO2 footprint reduction (Sustainability/Decarbonization).
 The systems are mainly used for chemical, pharmaceutical industries and also for flexible packaging industry.
 - I am currently working as the Technical Sales & Application Manager.
-In this role, I am responsible for representing the company and its products in the market, from project feasibility, proposal preparation to negotiation, with Customers.
+In this role, I am responsible for representing the company and its products to the market Customers: preparing project feasibility, preliminary layout, proposal calculation.
+- I'm directly involved in commercial negotiation with Customers.
 - To fulfill this responsibility, I regularly travel throughout Europe, North Africa, and the Middle East.
 - In order to accelerate the Sales development, I also built a sales proposal "configurator" and a CRM, usable by the Sales team.
 - For the leads expansion, I participate regularly to Fairs and make public speaches during association's meetings, linked to the main core Market: the flexible packaging industry.